baltimoreheritage/civil-rights-heritage/criminal-injustice.md

 > "We could hear police in there beating the hell out of people, saying, 'Black boy, why don't you just shut your goddamned mouth, you're going to talk yourself into the electric chair.’”

 Neither the original Colored High School building or the Northwest Police Station building are still extant.
-Williams further notes the powerful influence of Thurgood Marshall's father - Willie Marshall - who when he "wasn't working on the trains" was "a regular figure in the rear of courtrooms, a hat perched on his lap as he watched trials.”
+Williams further notes the powerful influence of Thurgood Marshall's father—Willie Marshall—who when he "wasn't working on the trains" was "a regular figure in the rear of courtrooms, a hat perched on his lap as he watched trials.”

 ## 1925: Conference of AME Ministers organizes to secure appointment of black police officers